kairos-io/kairos/docs/content/_index.md

 - No infrastructure is required.
 C3OS can be used to bootstrap a cluster entirely from the ground-up.
 - LAN, remote networks, multi-region/zones, NAT - No network configuration or opening port outside is required.
 Nodes will connect each other via holepunching and using hops wherever necessary.
-- Zero kubernetes configuration - Nodes autonomously discover and configure themselves to form a Kubernetes cluster.
+- Zero Kubernetes configuration - Nodes autonomously discover and configure themselves to form a Kubernetes cluster.
 The same configuration/bootstrapping process applies wether creating new clusters or joining nodes to existing one.
 - Secure P2P Remote recovery to restore failed nodes or lost credentials
 - Hybrid P2P mesh between nodes (optional)